First Stars Revealed For HBO’s Harry Potter Reboot

 By

 Announced last spring, the Harry Potter reboot will bring J. K. Rowling’s beloved wizard novels back to the screen – this time, the small screen.
 That’s right: it’s not a sequel nor a prequel, but reportedly a ‘faithful’ adaptation of Rowling’s original seven novels crafted by an all-star team at HBO.
+And we finally have the first names who will star.
 Here’s what you need to know.

 Emma Watson as Hermione Granger, Rupert Grint as Ron Weasley and Daniel Radcliffe as Harry Potter in Harry Potter and the Chamber of Secrets (2002).
 (Warner Bros.
 Entertainment, Inc.)